anshu189/gtrack/docs/GTrak – Architecture Document.md

 Analytics
 ```

-Never calculate analytics directly from meal items.

-Analytics should always use historical daily summaries.
+Analytics should always use historical records, not raw meal items.

 ---